MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-level-mgt.md

 ## Reactivate incidents with SLA information

 You can reactivate resolved incidents that have an associated service level objective.
 However, keep in mind that the original date and time that the incident was opened is preserved.
-Consequently, the time that elapsed while the incident was resolved continues to apply against the service level objective—possibly resulting in the service level objective being breached.
+So, the time that elapsed while the incident was resolved continues to apply against the service level objective—possibly resulting in the service level objective being breached.

 ### To reactivate an incident with SLA information